 Despite recent advances in surgery, chemo- and radiation-therapy, GBM patients have a grim prognosis with less than 10% of patients surviving more than five years.
 Consequently, there is a critical need for an alternative and effective strategy that can achieve robust anti-tumor efficacy against GBM.

 To tackle this major medical challenge, Drs.
-Moon, Castro, and Lowenstein have obtained pilot research awards from the Biointerfaces Institute (BI) and the U-M Comprehensive Cancer Center (UMCCC) and began developing new synthetic materials that can train leukocytes to recognize GBM cells as “foreign” cells and eventually eliminate them, which are the major goals of their R01 award.
+Moon, Castro, and Lowenstein have obtained pilot research awards from the Biointerfaces Institute (BI) and the U-M Comprehensive Cancer Center (UMCCC) and began their collaboration to develop new synthetic materials that can train leukocytes to recognize GBM cells as “foreign” cells and eventually eliminate them, which are the major goals of their R01 award.

-“Working together with Dr. Moon and Dr. Lowenstein in this project, funded initially by pilot grants from BI and UMCCC, has been a very rewarding and productive enterprise," says Dr. Castro.
-"It has enabled us us to generate the data that led to this RO1 award, and most importantly, the work proposed may provide novel and effective immunotherapeutic approaches for this devastating brain cancer.”
+“Working together with Dr. Moon and Dr. Lowenstein on this project, funded initially by pilot grants from BI and UMCCC, has been a very rewarding and productive enterprise," says Dr. Castro.
+"It has enabled us to generate the data that led to this RO1 award, and most importantly, the work proposed may provide novel and effective immunotherapeutic approaches for this devastating brain cancer.”

-The researchers will work to examine how synthetic materials interface with the immune system and utilize the fundamental knowledge gained from the basic studies to design the next generation cancer immunotherapy against GBM.
-“We anticipate that these studies will lead to new design principles for biomaterials that can elicit robust anti-tumor immune responses, delay tumor progression, and prevent tumor recurrent,” notes Dr. Moon.
-“We are looking forward to translating our initial results to the next level and working toward a new form of immunotherapy for brain cancer patients.”
+“We anticipate that these separate yet complementary studies will lead to new design principles for biomaterials that can elicit robust anti-tumor immune responses, delay tumor progression, and prevent tumor recurrence,” notes Dr. Moon.
+“We are looking forward to translating our initial results to the next level and working toward a new form of immunotherapy for cancer patients.”

 Dr. Moon holds a joint appointment in the Department of Pharmaceutical Sciences and Department of Biomedical Engineering.
-He is also a member of the Biointerfaces Institute and UMCCC at the University of Michigan.
+He is also a member of the Biointerfaces Institute and UMCCC at University of Michigan.
 His translational research program aims to develop novel biotechnologies for improving vaccines and immunotherapies.
-He is a young investigator supported by 2016 National Science Foundation CAREER Award, 2016 DOD-CDMRP Career Development Award, 2015 Melanoma Research Alliance Young Investigator Award, and 2012 NIAID Research Scholar Development Award.